gildas-lormeau/Polyglot-HTML-ZIP-PNG/README.md

 If you are intrigued or more curious, you can also view it on [HexEd.it](https://hexed.it).

 The presentation explains how to generate this file and the technical challenges involved.

+## Installation (Chromium and WebKit)

+If you are using a Chromium-based or a WebKit-based browser to view the first examples from the presentation, you should [install the extension](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked) from the zip file located in [util/web-extension](https://github.com/gildas-lormeau/Polyglot-HTML-ZIP-PNG/tree/main/util/web-extension) in order to add the support of `file://` URIs in the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+Alternatively, you can view the examples via an HTTP server.

 ## Creation of polyglot files with single-file